 Yes, you can.
 Interest can be credited to your account with us or paid to your linked (nominated) account.
 When applying for your savings account we will ask you to choose:

-If you already have an account and want to change how you receive interest, please log in and send us a message or call us on 0345 266 6611.
-We’re open from 9am to 5pm, Monday to Friday, excluding bank holidays.
+If you already have an account and want to change how you receive interest, please log in and send us a message or contact us by phone.

 Need more help?